juliawiktoria/dissertation_project/README.md

 this is my dissertation pls do not hate

 to run project:

+run
+'''bash
+%matplotlib inline
+'''
-run %matplotlib inline in colab notebook to see images clone it into a google colab notebook run 'python main.py'
+in colab notebook to see images

+clone it into a google colab notebook

+run
+'''bash
+python main.py
+'''